 1.10.3.
 The Plan of Conservation and Development shall serve as a guide to the protection of natural features.

-PROTECTION OF COMMUNITY RESOURCES
+PROTECTION OF CULTURAL & COMMUNITY RESOURCES

 The subdivision shall be designed and arranged and provision shall be made for the preservation and enhancement of community resources as defined in these Regulations including: